What Measure Is a Non-Badass?

 - "Fabian strategy" is a term for a military strategy in which battle is avoided in favor of wearing down the enemy by misdirection, denying them resupply, and other generally non-violent tactics.
 It was named for the Roman commander Fabius Maximus, who knew that fighting Hannibal head-on was a losing proposition.
 He also knew that Hannibal was operating in enemy territory, making resupply difficult, and had virtually no ability to besiege Rome itself.
 Fabius therefore simply did not march out to fight.
 As time went on this seemed more and more cowardly to the Romans, who eventually removed Fabius and installed someone more aggressive as commander.
 Hannibal then crushed the Roman army at the Battle of Cannae, one of the worst defeats in military history.
 The Romans wised up and went back to denying Hannibal battle, and he achieved few other significant victories over them.
 The Fabian strategy has been utilized at other periods in history, such as the American Revolution and the Russian defense against Napoleon.
 Despite the proven success of the strategy in certain situations, commanders who implement it are often seen as weak and cowardly.

-- Actually, the Fabian strategy was incredibly violent.
+- To add to the irony Fabius still had to be incredibly violent, just not towards Hannibal's standing army.
 Hannibal was actually able to recruit large numbers of allies among the tribes and city-states of Italy, who, after all, were hardly thrilled about Roman domination.
 Fabius' strategy was to deny Hannibal supplies and reinforcements from these allies by marching in to a place after Hannibal had left and massacring the town or towns that had helped him.

 - Stalin felt his way about his son.
 When said son tried and failed to shoot himself, Stalin remarked that "he couldn't even shoot straight."